sgunin/imx8mmevk-bsp/README.md

 Yocto manual avialable via link https://www.yoctoproject.org/docs/?section=developer-manuals

 At the end of the commands you have every metadata you need to start work with.

+To start a simple image build:

+`$: DISTRO=imx8mmevk-wayland MACHINE=imx8mmevkit source fsl-setup-release.sh -b build-imx8mmevk-wayland`

+Build console image

+`$: bitbake fsl-image-validation-imx`

+After the build is finished, you can browse the catalog with the build results

+`$: ls -la tmp/deploy/images/imx8mmevkit`